 #7 – Clean Up Grease Stains

-Decks and patios are often subject to grease and oil stains from the grill and also from suntan lotion.
+Decks, patios, and garages are often subject to grease and oil stains from the grill and also from suntan lotion.

 To remove the stains, simply sprinkle generously with baking soda and allow the powder to sit for about an hour.
 During this time, it will soak up the oil or grease so you can simply sweep it away with a broom!